The WPforOps Manifesto

 A world where:

+That world already exists in pieces.
 We're making it visible as a whole.

 What WordPress for Operations Means